-In addition to this the abnormalities in chromosome is the major cause of miscarriage.
+In addition to this, the abnormalities in the chromosome are the major cause of miscarriage.
 And an individual may develop congenital conditions during their lifetime.
-It is the root cause of various inherited disease.
+It is the root cause of various inherited diseases.

 What are the different types of chromosome abnormalities?

 The change in number or shape causes chromosome abnormalities.
 The different types of numerical and structural abnormalities are:

 The human cells should contain 23 pairs of chromosomes.
 If there is a missing or extra chromosome, it is an abnormality.
 The most common numerical chromosome abnormalities are:

 Aneuploid – It means that there is is a presence of an extra or missing chromosome in the human cells.
 The most common type of aneuploid is Down’s Syndrome and Turner’s Syndrome.
 In the case of Down’s Syndrome, there will be an extra pair of chromosome 21.
 The Down’s Syndrome is also called Trisomy 21.
 The children with Down’s Syndrome may have a small head, short neck, largemouth, small fingers, etc.

 In Turner’s Syndrome, the X chromosome will be missing.
 It means that there will be only 45 chromosomes instead of 46 chromosomes.

 Mosaicism – In the case of mosaicism, there will be two sets of the chromosome.
 The duplication commonly happens in sex chromosomes.

 Abnormalities due to structural changes